An illustration by Lawrence DeMeza depicting the "sea serpent" reported off

 the Dungeness Spit in 1953 as a plesiosaurian animal.

 The file containing this article was posted on this blog quite some time ago, when I was admittedly not open-minded enough towards the relict plesiosaur hypothesis to take on the arduous task of reposting the entire paper.
 After several months of research, I am now in a position where I feel that this article is a fundamental and unparalleled resource in regard to the possibility that the animals reported as "sea serpents" and "lake monsters" may be extant lineages of Plesiosauroidea.
+While the relict plesiosaur hypothesis could certainly be interpreted as radical, the case made by certain proponents holds some zoological merit in the view of this author.
 In the article, Scott has compiled a plethora of material and quotes from a broad variety of sources which he feels have bearing in regard to the question of relict plesiosaurs.
 He has bolded text which he feels is of importance and has added his commentary and comparative images where he has felt necessary.
 He focuses on material related to points of contention which have been used to dissuade the relict plesiosaur hypothesis, and utilizes recent scientific data to rebut these common arguments.
 These focal points include the recent literature regarding the ability of plesiosaurs to inhabit cold and freshwater, to give birth to live young, and other such functions which were once readily used as arguments against the relict plesiosaur hypothesis.
 As I previously remarked to Scott Mardis, it is almost as if recent discoveries regarding plesiosaur behavior and anatomy are supporting the relict plesiosaur hypothesis (with the exception of some such as the issue of limited neck flexibility, although soft tissue features could allow a wider range of flexibility and a Leptocleidus specimen was found with significant vertical neck flexure).
 The article also contains information on reworked plesiosaur fossils: the remains of these ancient reptiles which have been found in post-Cretaceous geological strata.
 While there is the possibility that these fossils were simply eroded into different geological layers, the abundance and occasional articulation of these remains has caused researchers such as Scott Mardis to wonder if they are evidence for the survival of plesiosaurs beyond the Mesozoic Era.
 Regardless of whether you consider the idea of relict plesiosaurs possible or not, I encourage you to read this excellent article.

 This is a guest post by Scott Mardis.
 Scott has been an active field investigator of the Lake Champlain “Monster” since 1992.
 He is a former sustaining member of the defunct International Society of Cryptozoology and a former volunteer worker in the Vertebrate Paleontology Dept. of the Philadelphia Academy of Natural Sciences (1990-1992).
 He co-authored a scientific abstract about the Lake Champlain hydrophone sounds for the Acoustical Society of America in 2010.
 He currently lives in Bradenton, Florida.